Blackprint/Blackprint/README.md

 ## Contributing
 To make things easier, please make sure to read the [Contributing Guide](https://github.com/Blackprint/Blackprint/blob/master/.github/CONTRIBUTING.md) before creating a issue/request.

-If you want to compile this project on your machine, you can run the command below:
+If you want to compile and start the editor's web server on your machine, you can run the command below:

 ```sh
 $ cd /your/project/folder